Cliff Walkers: Production

 A conceptual poster was released in October 2019 during Pingyao International Film Festival.
 On Dec 13, 2019, the cameras started rolling in Xuexiang National Forest Park.
 The shooting wrapped on May 19, 2020.

 The original score was composed by Jo Yeong-wook, whereas the eponymous theme song is composed by the band RadioMars and performed by Zhou Shen.

 Release

-The movie was released on April 30, 2021 in both China and the United States.
+The movie was released on April 30, 2021, in both China and the United States.
 In China, it is released in IMAX, CINITY, Dolby Cinema, etc. In the United States, it is distributed by China Media Capital.

 Reception

-Cliff Walkers received a 82% positive rating on Rotten Tomatoes, with an average rating of 6.7/10.
+Cliff Walkers received an 82% positive rating on Rotten Tomatoes, with an average rating of 6.7/10.